 Bike Light Kit

 Although it will cost you a few more dollars, we are strong proponents of a systems approach to enhancing your nighttime visibility while bicycling.
 In other words, think about how best to illuminate not just your bike, but also your body, backpacks, panniers and anything else that would otherwise be invisible without a light.
 Our suggested kit includes 2 front lights, 2 rear lights, ankle reflectors and a reflective vest.
 First, we strongly recommend that you wrap your bike frame or rims with reflective tape or neon lights.
 If you still need convincing of the need for a “bicycle light kit” check out the results from a recent study about driver attitudes to cyclists.
 Note the reference to cyclists being 12 times more likely to be killed by in a traffic crash with a car.
+And the question we asked early on about how you’re most likely to die?
+The following modes of transportation are the most dangerous (from most dangerous to least): pedestrian, motorcycle, bicycle and airplane.

 Most relevant in the collection of statistics are data pointing to the following fact: 39% of all bicycle deaths occur between 6pm and midnight, with most of these occurring between 6-9pm.
 Below is one way you can improve your own visibility–add more bike lights in strategic locations by purchasing a set of lights and reflectors.